josejhonvincent/josejhonvincent/README.md

-## Hi there 👋
+## 👋 Hi I'm Jhon Vincent!

-I'm Jhon Vincent a Graphics Designer based in Philippines
+Graphics Designer based in Philippines<br/>
+Studied Information Technology at Arellano University Jose Abad Santos<br/>

-I am a self-motivated and creative individual with over three years of experience in freelance work.
+I am a self-motivated and creative individual with over three years of experience in freelance work<br/>

-[Experience]
+​I have a passion for graphic design and I am always looking for new challenges and opportunities to hone my skills<br/>

+Experience<br/>
-Freelance Graphic Designer
+[Freelance Graphic Designer]<br/>
 March 2020 - present
-- Remained committed to producing quality content in accordance with deadlines.
+- Remained committed to producing quality content in accordance with deadlines
-- Utilized Adobe Creative Suite to design logos, brochures, websites, advertisements, and other visual elements.
+- Utilized Adobe Creative Suite to design logos, brochures, websites, advertisements, and other visual elements
-- Created Innovative designs that effectively communicated the brand's message to target audience.
+- Created Innovative designs that effectively communicated the brand's message to target audience
-- Worked to ensure that client brand standards were upheld.
+- Worked to ensure that client brand standards were upheld
-- Completed 50+ graphic design projects for small businesses and big corporations.
+- Completed 50+ graphic design projects for small businesses and corporations

-[Social Media Administrator]
+[Social Media Administrator]<br/>
 Team PikaJems | May 2020 - 2022

 - Organizes all social media posts
-- Created designs and layouts.
+- Created designs and layouts
 - Conceptualized and executed design of digital campaigns

 My main tools are